vixdigital/wagtail-sentiment/README.md

 ## Installation
 - ```pip install wagtail-sentiment```
+- Add 'wagtailsentiment' to your list of installed apps AFTER all wagtail app includes (e.g. wagtail.admin, wagtail.core etc).

 ## Usage
-Once installed add 'wagtailsentiment' to your list of installed apps AFTER all wagtail app includes (e.g. wagtail.admin, wagtail.core etc).

 Once installed You will see the sentiment calculation displayed in the toolbar of all rich text fields in your Wagtail admin area.